-According to Kellermanns, Chan and Liano (2010), majority of the Arabian family businesses were established by pioneering merchant families that traded in the strategic ports of the region.
+According to Kellermanns, Chan and Liano (2010), a majority of the Arabian family businesses were established by pioneering merchant families that traded in the strategic ports of the region.
 Moreover, according the Chairman of the Saudi Law Training Centre Dr. Majed Garoub, approximately 20,000 family businesses in the Gulf Cooperation Council countries invested internally over $750 billion and more than $2 trillion in the global market (Garoshah 2010).
 Similarly, Warren (2007) discovered that families have influenced the economic performance of the Gulf economies by managing and controlling a lot of wealth.
 As a result, families drive the economic growth and development of the region and play a critical role in the region’s gross domestic product (GDP).
 On the other hand, Tiller, Dietze and Glozat (2009) observed that Arab family businesses significantly support the Arab communities through sharing of economic prosperity which is attributed to religious and cultural practices.

 Family Business in Saudi Arabia